Blackwood makes 52 saves, Devils beat Blue Jackets 4-3 in SO - WHIZ News

 Andrew Peeke, Zach Werenski and Kevin Stenlund provided the goals for the Blue Jackets.
 Elvis Merzlikins stopped 23 shots in losing his second straight.

+“I need to be careful,” Tortorella said.
+“You can’t get frustrated.
+I thought for a big part of that game we developed our offense and had good checking.
+We just have to stay with it.”

-Merzlikins stopped Damon Severson and Jack Hughes twice in close in the opening 1:26 of overtime.
+Merzlikins stopped Damon Severson and Hughes twice in close in the opening 1:26 of overtime.

 The game was played a little more than two hours after the Devils announced they had traded defenseman and captain Andy Greene to the New York Islanders for a prospect and a second-round draft pick in 2021.